Session 3 - Module A: Advanced Orchestration Patterns¶

 next_action = "continue_waiting"

-Metrics Collection and State Updates
+Metrics Collection and State Updates¶

 Finally, we collect comprehensive metrics and update the workflow state:

-# Update synchronization metrics
+# Update synchronization metrics for data processing

 sync_metrics = {